 Hours and Contact Information

 Telephone: (703) 416-1680 Email: email@example.com

 Jeffrey Elliott – Library Director firstname.lastname@example.org

 |Saturday & Sunday||Closed|

 The Library is closed on all days (including Holidays) IPS is closed.

 The Mary S. Thelen Library (or the IPS Thelen Library) is a modern library facility that is dedicated to supporting the study, learning, teaching, research, and training needs of IPS students, faculty, and staff.

 Established in 1999, the Library’s mission focuses on continually growing its collections and resources to become an academic research library for materials on or related to integrating clinical psychology and Catholic/Christian theology.
-The Library, named in memory of Mrs. Mary S. Thelen, will grow to include more items in the upcoming academic year, within its seven major collections:
+The Library, named in memory of Mrs. Mary S. Thelen, will grow to include more items, within its seven major collections: